LiaSkarllate-zz/LiaSkarllate/README.md

 ## *Brief Introduction*

-*Currently, I'm graduating as a bachelor in Computer Science at Universidade Estadual Paulista (UNESP), campus of Rio Claro/SP.
-Concomitantly, I'm conducting an undergraduate research project in the area of self-adaptive systems, using the framework Java [Spring](https://spring.io/).
-Outside the academic field, I hone my skills in the *web* development area, with a focus on JavaScript technologies [*Node.js*](https://nodejs.org) and [*React*](https://reactjs.org), and, also, in the information security area, with a focus on offensive security.*
+*Currently, I am graduating in Computer Science at Universidade Estadual Paulista (UNESP), in Rio Claro/SP.
+Concomitantly, I work as an intern in web development at Casa do Construtor, also in Rio Claro/SP.*

+*Outside of the academic and professional environment, I develop my skills in the area of information security, with a focus on offensive security.*

 ## *About me*